christianalfoni/impact/docs/giving-up-react.md

 }
 ```

 Every time the `count` changes, this `Counter` function runs again and React will reconcile and update the DOM.
-But what truly makes this great is:
+What truly makes this great though:

 ```ts
 function Counter(props) {